 The major benefits of opting for lumbar puncture in pregnancy are present in many ways:

-- If severe headaches are what you experience when pregnant, the cause of it can be detected using a spinal tap procedure.
+- If you experience severe headaches when pregnant, the cause of them can be detected using a spinal tap procedure.

-- Frequent and unexplained occurrences of seizures or more, epilepsy can be detected through a lumbar puncture.
+- Frequent and unexplained occurrences of seizures, epilepsy, and more can be detected through a lumbar puncture.

-- A pressure may sometimes build up within the skull which may further spread up to the brain tissue and also in the cerebrospinal fluid.
+- Pressure may sometimes build up within the skull, which may further spread up to the brain tissue and also in the cerebrospinal fluid.
 This condition called intracranial pressure can be detected via a lumbar puncture.

-- An infection whether in the CSF (Cerebrospinal Fluid) or the brain’s lining can be detected with the help of lumbar puncture.
+- An infection, whether in the cerebrospinal fluid or the brain’s lining, can be detected with the help of lumbar puncture.

 - A subarachnoid haemorrhage is a condition where the blood vessels inside or around the brain get damaged.
 When a spinal tap is conducted, the diagnosis of this condition becomes simpler.

 - The impairment of the spinal cord, the brain, or even the nerves leads to weakness and may also result in paresis (partial paralysis).
-But worry not as a lumbar puncture can help detect it.
+A lumbar puncture can help detect it.

 Usually undertaken at a hospital, the basic procedure of a lumbar puncture involves the following steps:

 - The doctor would tell you to lie on one side on the table in a posture where your legs are all curled up, and the chin tucked in.
-This is done so as to separate the bones and the spinal area which, in turn, eases the insertion of the needle.
+This is done so as to separate the bones and the spinal area, which eases the insertion of the needle.